ericcornelissen/shescape/README.md

 ## Recipes

-View examples of how to use Shescape in the [recipes].
+View the [recipes] for examples of how to use Shescape.

 ## API